-Audits 2.6
+2.6 Audits

 The potential exists for both the Federal and State Governments to institute audits of data submitted for the QHAPDC.
+When an audit is requested, hospitals may be required to provide evidence from the medical record to support the data submitted.